By Conor McPherson

 Dialect Coach Nick Curnow

-Patrick Connolly, Barry French, Lynden Jones, Peter McAllum and Amanda Stephens Lee
+Patrick Connolly, Barry French, Lynden Jones, Peter McAllum, Amanda Stephens Lee

 Wed – Sat @ 8pm, Sun @ 5pm